-The Governments of the countries of the Union reserve to themselves the right to enter into special Arrangements between each other, in so far as such Arrangements shall confer upon authors more extended rights than those granted by the Convention, or embody other provisions not contrary to this Convention.
-The provisions of existing Arrangements which satisfy these conditions shall remain applicable.
+The Governments of the countries of the Union reserve to themselves the right to enter into special arrangements between each other, insofar as such arrangements shall confer upon authors more extended rights than those granted by the Convention, or embody other provisions not contrary to this Convention.
+The provisions of existing arrangements which satisfy these conditions shall remain applicable.

-- (1) The International Office established under the name of the 'Office of the International Union for the Protection of Literary and Artistic Works' shall be maintained. - (2) That Office shall be placed under the high authority of the Government of the Swiss Confederation, which shall regulate its organization and supervise its working. - (3) The official language of the Office shall be the French language.
+- (1) The International Office established under the name of the "Office of the International Union for the Protection of Literary and Artistic Works" shall be maintained. - (2) That Office shall be placed under the high authority of the Government of the Swiss Confederation, which shall regulate its organization and supervise its working. - (3) The official language of the Office shall be the French language.

-- (1) The International Office shall collect information of every kind relating to the protection of the rights of authors over their literary and artistic works.
+(1) The International Office shall collect information of every kind relating to the protection of the rights of authors over their literary and artistic works.
 It shall co-ordinate and publish such information.
-It shall undertake the study of questions of general interest to the Union and, by the aid of documents placed at its disposal by the different Administrations, it shall edit a periodical publication in the French language on questions which concern the purpose of the Union.
-The Governments of the countries of the Union reserve to themselves the power to authorize by agreement the publication by the Office of an edition in one or more other languages if, by experience, this should be shown to be necessary. - (2) The International Office shall always place itself at the disposal of members of the Union in order to provide them with any special information which they may require relating to the protection of literary and artistic works.
+It shall undertake the study of questions of general interest to the Union and, by the aid of documents placed at its disposal by the different Administrations, it shall edit a periodical publication in the French language on the questions which concern the purpose of the Union.
+The Government of the countries of the Union reserve to themselves the power to authorize by agreement the publication by the Office of an edition in one or more other languages, if by experience, this should be shown to be necessary.

-(3) The Director of the International Office shall make an annual report on his administration, which shall be communicated to all the members of the Union.
+- (2) The International Office shall always place itself at the disposal of members of the Union in order to provide them with any special information which they may require relating to the protection of literary and artistic works. - (3) The Director of the International Office shall make an annual report on his administration, which shall be communicated to all the members of the Union.

 - (1) The expenses of the Office of the International Union shall be shared by the countries of the Union.
-Until a fresh arrangement is made, they shall not exceed the amount of one hundred and twenty thousand gold francs a year.
-This amount may be increased, if necessary, by unanimous decision of the countries of the Union or of one of the Conferences provided for in Article 24. - (2) The share of the total expense to be paid by each country shall be determined by the division of the countries of the Union and those subsequently adhering to the Union into six classes, each of which shall contribute in the proportion of a certain number of units, viz.:
+Until a fresh arrangement is made, they shall not exceed the amount of 120,000 gold francs a year.n1 This amount may be increased, if necessary, by unanimous decision of the countries of the Union or of one of the Conferences provided for in Article 24. - (2) The share of the total expense to be paid by each country shall be determined by the division of the countries of the Union and those subsequently acceding to the Union into six classes, each of which shall contribute in the proportion of a certain number of units, viz.:

-1st c class 25 unit
+1st class 25 units

 2nd " 20 "

-3rd " 5 ,,
+3rd " 15 "

-4th " 10 ,,
+4th " 10 "

 5th " 5 "

-6th " 3 ,,
+6th " 3 "

-- (3) These coefficients shall be multiplied by the number of countries of each class, and the total product thus obtained will give the number of units by which the total expense is to be divided.
-The quotient will give the amount of the unit of expense. - (4) Each country shall declare, at the time of its accession, in which of the said classes it desires to be placed, but it may subsequently declare that it wishes to be placed in another class. - (5) The Swiss Administration shall prepare the budget of the Office, supervise its expenditure, make the necessary advances, and draw up the annual account, which shall be communicated to all the other Administrations.
+- (3) These coefficients are multiplied by the number of countries of each class, and the total product thus obtained gives the number of units by which the total expense is to be divided.
+The quotient gives the amount of the unit of expense. - (4) Each country shall declare, at the time of its accession, in which of the said classes it desires to be placed, but it may subsequently declare that it wishes to be placed in another class. - (5) The Swiss Administration shall prepare the budget of the Office, supervise its expenditure, make the necessary advances, and draw up the annual account which shall be communicated to all the other Administrations.